-If the computer is shipped with both an mSATA solid-state drive and a hard disk drive, the mSATA solid-state drive is used for the "cache" function and to support the Intel[®] Rapid Start Technology.
+If the computer is shipped with both an mSATA solid-state drive and a hard disk drive, the mSATA solid-state drive is used for the "cache" function.
 It is recommended that users do not replace the mSATA solid-state drive by themselves.
-Otherwise, the "cache" function will not work and the Intel Rapid Start Technology cannot be used any more.
+Otherwise, the "cache" function will not work.